The secret’s out. Taipei is pretty darn cool.

 HOW TO APPLY FOR A VISA

-If you’re a Philippine passport holder, then you’ll need to secure a tourist visa to Taiwan.
+But if you’re traveling to Taiwan before 1 June 2017, then you’ll still need to secure a tourist visa.
 Provided that you have all the necessary paperwork, it’s a relatively quick and easy process, even easier if you have a valid or recently expired (10 years) US, CANADA, UK, JAPAN, KOREA, AUSTRALIA, NEW ZEALAND, and/or SCHENGEN visa.
 Check out my post on how to apply for a Taiwan tourist visa for a step-by-step process.

 HOW TO GET CHEAP AIRLINE TICKETS